EasternJournalist/pipeline/README.md

 Multithread python pipeline framework.

 * Preserving first-in-first-out order of data.
+* Supporting complex and non-linear data flow.
-* Maximize thouroughput.
+* Maximizing thouroughput.
 Each stage runs in parallel.
 * Easy and intuitive.
 Minimal code to build a pipeline.

 # Componets